bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:00:09

-My name is Super Testnet.
-I'm a Bitcoin developer.
+My name is Super Testnet, I'm a Bitcoin developer.
 I focus on Bitcoin, the Lightning Network.
-I do a lot of research into alternative Layer 2 solutions, and I'm in Austin this week for Bitcoin++, a Bitcoin conference that just took place, to present one of my projects.
+I do a lot of research into alternative Layer 2 solutions and I'm in Austin this week to come to Bitcoin++, which was a Bitcoin conference she just held, and present about one of my projects.

 **Speaker 0:** 00:00:27